circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 follow all projects
 you want the machine user to have access to.

+5. On the **Project Settings > Checkout SSH keys** page, click the **Authorize With GitHub** button.
+This gives CircleCI permission to create and upload SSH keys to GitHub on behalf of the machine user.

 ## Permissions Overview

 CircleCI requests the following permissions from your VCS provider,